russellllaputa/busy-quiet-net/README.md

 Coming soon

 Because of some modifications of the filenames in our project, many trained models cannot be resumed by the current code.
+We are re-training the models.
+By running the training scripts we provided bellow, you should get similar results as stated in the paper.

 ## Training